-where ρ^1 and ρ^2 denote the rank correlation before and after the breakpoint.
-The critical value for this test derives from an iid bootstrap simulation.
-By generating the bootstrap samples we obtain draws that impose the null hypothesis.
-Even though simple to implement, this entails a prior knowledge by the researcher about the dependence structure of the variables.
-The critical value for the difference between the rank correlations of both sides of the sample (before and after some specified point in the sample) is obtained using iid bootstrap.
+Figure 3: 60 Day Rolling Rank Correlation between Financial Stocks and CDS Returns where ρ^1 and ρ^2 denote the rank correlation before and after the breakpoint.
+The critical value for this test derives from an i.i.d bootstrap simulation.
+By generating the bootstrap samples, we obtain draws that impose the null hypothesis.
+Though simple to implement, this entails a prior knowledge by the researcher about the dependence structure of the variables.
+The critical value for the difference between the rank correlations of both sides of the sample (before and after some specified point in the sample) is obtained using i.i.d bootstrap.
 The p-values are obtained through 1,000 bootstrap simulations.
-We account for three different break points (25, 50 and 75% points of the sample).
-As one can see in Table 2, we do not detect structural breaks in the first half of the sample; nevertheless, the structural break test hints for a possible break in the rank correlation in the middle of the second half of the sample.
+We account for three different break points (25%, 50% and 75% points of the sample).
+As one can see in Table 2, we do not detect structural breaks in the first half of the sample; nevertheless, the structural break test hints at a possible break in the rank correlation in the middle of the second half of the sample.

-A second test for time-varying dependence checks the break in the rank correlation coefficient at some unknown date.
+The second test for time-varying dependence checks the break in the rank correlation coefficient at some unknown date.
 We follow Andrews (1993) in the implementation of the test.
-A critical value for this test is obtained again by using an iid bootstrap.
+A critical value for this test is obtained again by using an i.i.d bootstrap.
 The null hypothesis of no structural break is again rejected, but this time at a 10% significance level (see Table 2).

 The final test concerning time-varying dependence is based on the "ARCH LM" test for conditional variance proposed by Engle (1982).
-Instead of testing for one discrete one-time breaks in the dependence structure, it addresses the autocorrelation of a measure of dependence (rank correlation), using an autoregressive-type test.
-The null hypothesis of no autocorrelation of the dependence structure of the variables is not rejected by the test.
-The table below outlines the results of the tests for time varying correlation between the innovations.
+Instead of testing for one discrete one-time break in the dependence structure, it addresses the autocorrelation of a measure of dependence (rank correlation) using an autoregressive-type test.
+The null hypothesis of no autocorrelation of the dependence structure of the variables is not rejected.
+The table below outlines the results of the tests for time-varying correlation between the innovations.